drewish/multivac/_posts/2009-03-19-everything-is-an-update.md

 ?>
 ```

-<h3>Delete a bunch of views</h3>
+### Delete a bunch of views
-I exported the site's views into a default views and needed to remove the existing ones from the database.
+I exported the site's views into a default views and needed to remove the
+existing ones from the database.

 ``` php
 <?php